Society of Fellows

 ABOUT THE FELLOWS PROGRAM

-The Society of Fellows is a competitive academic fellowship program exclusive to University of Missouri undergraduates that provides participants with an opportunity to build an intellectual community devoted to an in-depth exploration of the philosophical foundations, historical development, and contemporary practice of American constitutional democracy.
+The Society of Fellows is a competitive academic fellowship program exclusive to University of Missouri undergraduates that provides participants with an opportunity to build an intellectual community devoted to collective exploration of, and to passionate, civil discussion about, the intellectual origins and early history of American democracy as well as important, and often overlooked, connections between the nation’s past and present.
+The three cornerstones of the Society of Fellows program are:

 SUMMER RESIDENTIAL CONFERENCE